qbil-org/tutorials/vscode.md

 [List of all Keywords and Acryonyms](keywords.md)

 ### What is Code?
 It seems like a silly questions, but those who have not had much experience coding might see it as something more fanciful than it actually is. ***Code is text***.
-It is text that tells the computer what to do, e.g. what operations to perform.
-If we think of it like this, code editors are just text editors and you can code in Notepad or TextEdit (This is the basic plain text editors that comes native with Windows or macOS).
-There are many languages that you can "code" in, e.g. Python, C++, and even markup languages such as html, markdown, etc. that essentially definees how to map text to computer instructions.
+It is text that tells the computer what operations to perform.
+If we think of it like this, code editors are just text editors and you can code in Notepad or TextEdit (These are the basic plain text editors that comes native with Windows or macOS).
+There are many languages that you can "code" in, e.g. Python, C++, and even markup languages such as html, markdown, etc.

 ## What is Visual Studio Code?
-How do you edit your code?
-When I first started learning to code, I used IDLE, which was the default coding editor that comes with my Python installation.
-It was easy to use, but did not help me much with writing good and fast code.
-Visual Studio Code (VSC for short) is a very popular code editor.
-In a survey on the coding website StackOverflow, VS Code became the overwhelming most popular coding tool -- and for a good reason.
-It is fast, lightweight, and comes with powerful plugins that are called "extensions".
-In fact, in some cases, you don't have to leave VS Code to run your code.
+How do you edit your code and what tools are available to assist?
+VS code is a very popular code editor that has a low threshold to entry and is highly customizable with advanced features available through extensions.
+In fact, in some cases, you don't have to leave VS Code to run or test your code.
 If you download the neccessary extensions, you can write, debug, and run the code entirely within VS Code.

 ## Installing VS Code
 ____________________________________